 I’m on the fence.

 Like, I said the writing isn’t bad.
 But the characters… ugh.
 Talk about unlikable.
 Whiny bitch babies drinking and crying themselves into self-made drama and complaining about rich people problems.
-That’s a total turn off to me.
+That’s a total turn-off to me.
 I don’t mind troubled or damaged.
 I do mind endless pity parties, and that’s basically what this felt like.
 Not even the villain was interesting, lacking any emotions even remotely close to sinister despite trying his best to put on a creepy smile and enjoy the moment.
-He came across as pathetic, giving up on life, instead of an evil mastermind.
+He came across as pathetic instead of an evil mastermind.
 The “pathetic” aspect was probably honest and closer to the contemporary lane, but his “plan” required an evil streak.
-The overall effect was disjointed and bizarre as the novel attempted to become a thriller.
+The overall effect was disjointed and bizarre as the narrative attempted to take on thriller elements.

 This is the kind of story we’ve seen before – where different POVs slowly reveal a twisted truth with many layers.
 When this is done right it can blow your mind.
 Some of my favourite books use this narrative device.
 But in The Confession – whether it be the choices the author made to build these characters or the amount of background that was required to explain who they were – by the time each “twist” was rolled out I just didn’t care anymore.
 I found myself thinking, here comes another reveal.
 And none of it was exciting because I could see it coming.

 There was just something about the plot execution that was predictable, uninspired and torpid.
-Most reviewers seem to be blown away by this book, a lot of 5-star ratings popping up, but I honestly can’t figure out why, even when looking for a new perspective to understand.
+Most reviewers seem to be blown away by this book, with a lot of 5-star ratings popping up, but I honestly can’t figure out why even when looking for a new perspective to understand.